- Needs to be at least 21 years old

 Skills & Qualifications

-- Ability to work within an international team of volunteers
+- Ability to lead and manage an international team of volunteers

 - Ability to work well under pressure and within strict timelines